Chris Tugwell

-Chris Tugwell is an Australian dramatist, screenwriter and author of English descent.
+Chris Tugwell is an Australian dramatist, screenwriter, and author.
 Best known as a playwright, his most successful play was X-Ray, which he also produced.

-He was originally a dancer and actor, performing with some of Australia's most prominent Theatre-in-Education companies, before turning to writing full-time.
-Tugwell is also a teacher of screenwriting and the author of the textbook Dinosaur Theory.
+He was a dancer and actor before turning to writing full-time.
+He also teaches screenwriting, and is the author of the textbook Dinosaur Theory.

-Early life
+Early life and education

-Tugwell was born in England and moved to Australia with his family when he was seven.
+Chris Tugwell was born in England and moved to Australia with his family when he was seven.
 His father was a successful architect and his mother was an amateur opera singer.

 He attended private schools in Adelaide and then Flinders University Drama Centre, where he studied acting with Zora Semberova and Yutaka Wada.
 While still at university he performed as a dancer with the E-Motion Dance Company in works by choreographer Moshe Kedem and in the New Opera production Renard the Fox.
-His sister Sally was a founding member of the Australian Dance Theatre and later performed with Circus Oz.

 Career

+Tugwell was originally a dancer and actor, performing with theatre-in-education companies.

-Chris taught high school English and Drama in the regional city of Whyalla, where he also wrote his first play.
+He taught high school English and drama in the regional South Australian city of Whyalla, where he also wrote his first play.

 He returned to Adelaide and worked as an actor, writer and director with a number of theatre-in-education companies, performing in hundreds of schools across South Australia.
-His most notable appearance was in Magpie's world première season of British playwright David Holman's No Worries at the 1984 Adelaide Festival.
+His most notable appearance was in Magpie Theatre's world première season of British playwright David Holman's No Worries at the 1984 Adelaide Festival.
 He turned to full-time writing in 1984.

 He has written more than fifty scripts for film, stage, radio, television, documentary and multimedia.
-His work has been performed by such companies as Patch Theatre, Urban Myth, Magpie Theatre Company and The Acting Company.
+His work has been performed by such companies as Patch Theatre, Urban Myth Theatre Company, Magpie Theatre, and The Acting Company.
 His play Seasonally Adjusted was a showcase work at the 1987 Come Out Festival.
 In 1984, Runaway toured regional NSW for twelve months.

-Tugwell was a writer for the highly successful ABC children's TV series Finders Keepers (1991), directed by Scott Hicks.
-His first novel for teenagers, Kid Brother, was published in 1994 and he was awarded the Carclew Fellowship (for writers for young people) at the 1996 Adelaide Festival of Arts.
+Tugwell was a writer for the ABC children's TV series Finders Keepers (1991), directed by Scott Hicks.
+His first novel for teenagers, Kid Brother, was published in 1994, and he was awarded the Carclew Fellowship (for writers for young people) at the 1996 Adelaide Festival of Arts.